DejavuMoe/webfonts/README.md

 - Download the font assets you want from the [releases page](https://github.com/DejavuMoe/webfonts/releases) and unzip them into your site's static resources directory.

-- Import the font CSS style file in the source code of your website, and set

-  `font-family: '<the font name>';`
+- Import the font CSS style file in the source code of your website, and set: `font-family: '<the font name>';`